kedare/kedare-blog/content/about/me.md

 ## Me

 I have passion for network engineering, telecommunication, programming automation, programming and infrastructure in general.
-I am currently working at Scaleway as Network Automation Engineer.

 You will find in this blog many articles I've been writing.